 Patterns are often stored and organized in digital pattern repositories.
-These repositories, such as presented by Fehling [4], van Heesch [7] and Reiners [3], support users in searching for relevant patterns and navigating through the whole collection of patterns, respectively a pattern language formed by the relations between patterns.
-To support navigation through pattern languages, these relations can be formulated at the level of patterns indicating that some patterns can be "combined" into working composite solutions, some patterns are "alternatives", some patterns can only be "applied in the context of" other patterns etc. Zdun [9] has shown that pattern languages can be formalized to enable automated navigation through pattern languages based upon semantic and quality goal constraints reflecting a pattern's effect once it is applied.
-This also enables combining multiple patterns based on the defined semantics.
-The approach supports the reader of a pattern language to select proper pattern sequences for solving complex problems that require the application of multiple patterns at once.
-But, once there are Solution Implementations linked to patterns this leads to the requirement to not only compose patterns but also their concrete Solution Implementations into overall solutions.
+These repositories, such as presented by Reiners [3], Fehling [24] and van Heesch [25], support users in searching for relevant patterns and navigating through the whole collection of patterns, respectively a pattern language formed by the relations between patterns.
+To support navigation through pattern languages, these relations can be formulated at the level of patterns indicating that some patterns can be "combined" into working composite solutions, some patterns are "alternatives", some patterns can only be "applied in the context of" other patterns, etc.